codejake/sentiment_analysis/README.md

 ## Bugs

-- There are a couple immediate bugs I need to fix in some future lunch session.
+- There are a couple immediate bugs I need to fix in some future lunch session, but it's good enough for a basic PoC.
 - Fix the emotion categories.
 They suck and some are essentially duplicates.

 Hit me up with questions.